percona/pmm-doc/source/install/virtual-appliance.rst

    assign an IP address for it.

    To assign a static IP manually, you need to acquire the root access.
-   Then, see the documentation for the operating system for further
-   instructions: `Configuring network interfaces in CentOS <https://www.centos.org/docs/5/html/Deployment_Guide-en-US/s1-networkscripts-interfaces.html>`_

 .. _pmm.deploying.server.virtual-appliance.supported-platform.virtual-appliance.setting-up: